 “At the moment, the wine industry simply doesn’t reflect the wine market and it is under-representing more than half of its consumers…” Which is a reason in itself for the sector to put its house in order on diversity and inclusion, says Sophia Longhi.

-Two weeks ago, The 30% Club (an organisation that campaigns for gender balance on boards and in senior management) announced that all-male boards in the UK’s 350 biggest listed companies had been wiped out – there was now at least one woman on every board.
+In March 2021, The 30% Club (an organisation that campaigns for gender balance on boards and in senior management) announced all-male boards in the UK’s 350 biggest listed companies had been wiped out – there was now at least one woman on every board.
 In an article on Yahoo!
 Finance, Ann Cairns (global chair of The 30% Club) said: “Time and again research has shown companies with diverse boardrooms and senior leadership outperform their peers.
 Simply put, diversity is good for business.”

 Diversity is good for business, but why is it good for business?
 Why is having more women in the wine industry a good thing, besides being the trendy thing to say?
 If the wine jobs go to the best people, why do we have a problem with what the system has produced, which is a male-dominated industry?
 Why do we keep harping on about this?

 The reasons why are many and complex.
 It goes far beyond wanting to appease feminists and progressives.
 It goes far beyond a box-ticking exercise.
 It goes far beyond wanting to make women feel more comfortable when they enter a tasting room full of men (even though a sense of belonging is important for someone to thrive).

 According to the article, “Female Palate” Is Driving Global Wine Trends, by the Women’s Wine & Spirits Awards, the majority of wine purchased in supermarkets and shops in the UK, US and western Europe, is done by women, with women making up 55% of regular wine drinkers in the UK.
 So, even from a wine sales point of view, shouldn’t we be talking to women more?